derzaarsad/derzaarsad/README.md

 could not orient itself in the room, which leads to an inaccurate measurement of the head-up-display.
 Later on, I effectively identified the source of the problem by testing the system using synthetic data that I generated.
 In the end, I implemented a module that enables a UR10 Robot to position the camera with a very high absolute accuracy that it can point the optical axis of the camera into any arbitrary position in the calibration plate.
-I refactored the C# code in this project almost completely to improve the robustness in the technical sense and also user interface (such as by forcing the unit conventions).
-I refactored the C# code in this project to improve the robustness and also to avoid the user's mistake (such as by forcing the unit conventions).

 ### Autonomous Vehicle Software

+This is a final team project from the Udacity online course, where we have to develop autonomous vehicle software using the Robot Operating System (ROS).
+Here I developed a module to identify a traffic light using a combination of image processing and deep learning.
+I developed a strategy where I trained a traffic light dataset only for detecting the traffic light and classify the light color using a simple image processing algorithm.
+Having this strategy, I successfully avoided overfitting caused by an unbalanced training data distribution, if I were to train the data using red, yellow, green category.
+Moreover, pure image processing gave a more deterministic behavior of the algorithm.

+After submitting the project, Udacity tested our code on their self-driving car, Carla.
+Our software successfully navigates the vehicle around the test track, stopping at the red light and smoothly steering through a curve.
+The GIF below shows an in-car view of our code autonomously driving Carla:

 ![carla](https://github.com/wlsmith42/CarND-Capstone/blob/master/imgs/carla.gif)

+Udacity's feedback also included data from Carla's sensors which are shown in the GIF below:

 ![bag](https://github.com/wlsmith42/CarND-Capstone/blob/master/imgs/rosbag.gif)